Tel: +353(0)74 913 0772 Farm Shop Shopping cart Contact Us PSRA: 001050-001033

 Farm Assist Applications

-We aid farmers in their Farm Assist Applications and will advise them on their entitlements.
+We aid farmers in their Farm Assist Applications and will advise them on their entitlements

 Farm Assist is a means-tested income support scheme for farmers.
 It is similar to Jobseekers Allowance, but has a more generous means test.
 In addition, you do not need to be available for work to qualify for Farm Assist.